aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/characterbulletvalue/_index.md

 ### getCharacter() {#getCharacter--}

+<b>@deprecated.</b> Please use the 'character' property instead.
 Gets and sets character of the bullet.

 ```javascript
 getCharacter() : string;